-It is required that judges maintain the confidentiality of the proposals before, during and after the judging process.
-For the duration of the Contest any communication with applicants must be initiated through staff representatives of the Big Ideas Contest.
+By serving as a Big Ideas judge you agree to maintain the confidentiality of the proposals before, during and after the judging process.
+For the duration of the contest, any communications with applicants should be initiated through staff representatives of the Big Ideas contest only.